 - Processing Images for the main screen firstly in parallel threads

 Even small changes of 8% will make the user experience better

 Examples of usage of the inefficient Image loading library

-The last example for today is what the user experiences if you use inefficient Image loading
+The last example is what the user experiences if you use inefficient Image loading.

 Utilizing another media library, such as Picasso or Glide would allow them to fetch images progressively not by stripes as now but by quality: fetching lower quality first and updating when fetched in greater quality is completed.
 That’d enormously reduce wait time for image loading.